8 Ways to Quickly Relieve Myofascial Pain and Unlock Restricted Movement | Lifemoves

 Trigger Point Foot Release

-Trigger points are shortened portions of the muscle that are not releasing, which are irritable, have limited blood and oxygen flow, are tender to touch and generally painful.
+One of the symptoms of myofascial pain is painful local trigger points.
+These trigger points are shortened portions of the muscle that are not releasing, which are irritable, have limited blood and oxygen flow, are tender to touch and generally painful.
 These nodules can be as small as a grain of salt or as large as a golf ball.

 Myofascial pain syndrome may include a number of symptoms including referred pain, muscle weakness, loss of coordination and autonomic functions such as balance, digestion, vision disturbances and bladder control.

-Types of Trigger Points
+What Are the Types of Trigger Points?

 The knots in the middle of the sarcomere (the smallest contractile unit of the muscle) are called central trigger points.
-They create the main “taut band” between each end of the muscle fiber where it attaches to the bone, much like a knot in a rope.
-Satellite trigger points are activated by primary ones in other parts of the same muscle.
+They create the main “taut band” between each end of the muscle fibre where it attaches to the bone, much like a knot in a rope.

 Attachment trigger points develop near where the muscle attaches to the bone and further restrict movement.
-These trigger points arise because of long term tension.
+These trigger points arise because of long-term tension.

 In addition, the ones that are more vocal and that get our attention are called active trigger points.
 Quieter latent trigger points are only sensitive when pressure is applied.
 For example, if you've been sitting at a desk for awhile with rounded shoulders, the back muscles will be achy with active trigger points, while the chest muscles will have latent trigger points.